ncko/TDDByExample/Money/notes.md

-left off on Chapter 3, page 15
+left off on page 27, Chapter 6

 ## Todo
 - $5 + 10 CHF = $10 if rate is 2:1
 - ~~$5 * 2 = $10~~
 - ~~make "amount" private~~